sharat87/sharats.me/content/posts/2012-04-29_the-ever-useful-and-neat-subprocess-module.md

 ---
 title: The ever useful and neat subprocess module
-tags: [programming, python, python-subprocess, tutorial]
+tags: [python, programming, python-subprocess, tutorial]
 desc: >
     An extensive article on the subprocess module in Python's standard library.
 Filled with examples and scenarios from my experienece with explanations and rationales for the solutions.